Skip to content

 After installation, configure Librariarr through the Settings page.
 Settings are organized into tabs.

-The primary authentication method.
-Click Sign in with Plex on the login page to authenticate via your Plex account.
+Click Sign in with Plex on the login page or Connect Plex Account in Settings → Authentication to link a Plex account.

 • Automatically discovers your Plex servers

-• Tokens are stored securely in the database
+• Tokens are stored in the DB and re-attached to your session on login

 • Username: minimum 3 characters